Rutgers University: Residential life

 Rutgers University offers a variety of housing options.
 On the New Brunswick-Piscataway campus, students are given the option of on-campus housing in both traditional dorms or apartments.
 Freshman students, however, are allowed only a dorm, while upperclassmen have a wider array of on-campus housing choices, like apartments, but must apply for on-campus housing through the Rutgers online lottery process.
 Most students seeking on-campus housing will be accommodated with a space and sophomores are guaranteed housing.
 Many Rutgers students opt to rent apartments or houses off-campus within the city of New Brunswick.
 Similar setups are to be found in Rutgers–Newark and Rutgers–Camden.

-Rutgers University's four campuses are in the culturally-diverse, redeveloping urban areas (Newark, Camden, and New Brunswick) with convenient access to New York City and Philadelphia by Amtrak, New Jersey Transit, as well as regional lines such as PATCO, or by automobile.
-U.S. News & World Report ranked Rutgers–Newark the most diverse university campus in the United States.
+In 2008, U.S. News & World Report ranked Rutgers University–Newark the most diverse university campus in the United States.
 Because the area of Rutgers' New Brunswick-Piscataway campus—which is composed of several constituent colleges and professional schools—is sprawled across six municipalities, the individual campuses are connected by an inter-campus bus system.
-The Rutgers bus system is the second largest bus service in New Jersey, and one of the largest in the country.
+The Rutgers bus system is the second-largest bus service in New Jersey, transporting six million passengers on an annual basis.